top of page

 3. The horse will be presented in-hand for a standing conformation assessment.
 The judges will walk around the horse, may touch him and even pick up his feet.

-4. The horse will be lead in-hand at walk and trot as directed by the inspectors.
+4. The horse will be led in-hand at walk and trot as directed by the inspectors.
 They will want to see the horse move on a straight line away from and toward them at natural working walk and trot, so practice this.
 You may also be asked to trot a long side and corner or to trot in a triangular formation.
 The inspectors will ask to see your horse at liberty.
 Your reins or lead should be easy to remove and put back on.

 Stallions being inspected will have these additional requirements:

-1. For sporthorses, veterinary endoscopic evaluation report completed and signed by a licensed veterinarian within 90 days prior to or up to 30 days after the current inspection date must be turned into the registration office.
-Purebreds must complete the endoscopic exam prior to inspection
+1. For sport horses, veterinary endoscopic evaluation report completed and signed by a licensed veterinarian within 90 days prior to or up to 30 days after the current inspection date must be turned into the registration office from the veterinarian completing the veterinary work.
+Purebreds must complete an endoscopic exam prior to inspection and the rest of the pre-inspection veterinary exam and x rays.
+All results from x-rays and exam must be received by the registration office 3 weeks prior to the inspection from the veterinarian completing the veterinary work.

-Jumping for Merit (Optional) - Graded/Approved mares and geldings 3 years old and up will be given the option to free jump for Bronze merit.
+Graded/Approved mares and geldings 3 years old and up will be given the option to free jump for Bronze merit.
 There will typically be at least 2 jumps and a small 'starter' fence.
 The main jump is typically an oxer.
+Horses should be familiar with the Jump Chute before Inspection time.
+See Diagram to set up your home- schooling sessions.

 Jumping heights and distances are at the discretion of the inspectors (who have the best interest of the horse in mind!).
 The jump chute will typically be set with 3 jumps.
 The first warm-up jump will be approximately 19-1/2 feet (6 meters) from the turn.
 The second jump will be in a straight line approximately 22 feet (6.8 meters) after the first jump.
 The main jump, usually an oxer, will be in a straight line approximately 24 feet (7.3 meters) from the second.
+The inspectors may use their discretion as to the number of attempts required to assess a horse over the obstacles and as to the height of the fences.
+Jumps will start as small and inviting and move up at the inspectors' direction.

 Foals at/in an inspection - Any foal that is in the inspection area, whether for an advisory or accompanying its dam during her inspection must be in halter and lead with their own handler.
 This is necessary for the safety of the horses and all personnel that may be helping in the arena.

-Thank You - The IDHSNA extends a very big thank you to the area members who have donated so much time and effort to
+The IDHSNA extends a very big thank you to the area members who have donated so much time and effort to provide and/or prepare sites provided for the inspections including the regional chair, designated official and all other volunteers.

 JumpChute.jpg